TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/HelpInside/Index.rst

 row.

 ..  figure:: /Images/ManualScreenshots/Help/BackendSearch.png
-    :alt: TThe backend search modal with some search results.
+    :alt: The backend search modal with some search results.
     :class: with-border

     The backend search modal with some search results.